-Spotlight observations for red fox are challenging to collect due to their small size and evasive behavior (Ruette et al. 2003) and as a result, some inherent variability exists in spotlight counts (Kaminski et al. 2021).
-Although counts often vary from year to year, red fox counts have remained stable during the past two years.
+Spotlight observations for red fox are challenging to collect due to their small size and evasive behavior (Ruette et al. 2003), and as a result, some inherent variability exists in spotlight counts (Kaminski et al. 2021).
+Although counts regularly fluctuate, red fox counts have remained stable during the past 4 years.